Software as a service has become an essential part of how modern businesses operate.

 Did you know that of small business owners, nearly half use their smartphone as the primary device from which to run their business?
 While Warren Buffett (and others) might still prefer flip phones, there is widespread adoption of smartphone use among larger companies and senior executives too.

 We’ve become used to Skyping while on the go, checking Slack while in transit and generally getting tasks done on mobile.
 This has placed increasing demand on SaaS to deliver on mobile.
-While many began life as web or native apps, there has been expansion to offer a similar experience on mobile.
+While many began life as web or native apps, there has been an expansion to offer a similar experience on mobile.
 Some companies have even taken a “mobile first” approach.

 “The continued trend toward the mobilization of virtually everything is fast converging with a profound surge in the adoption of software-as-a-service (SaaS) applications.
 The impact of Mobile-SaaS convergence is that organizations of all sizes are leveraging new, critical mobile applications that maximize employee productivity and spur business growth.”